greenelab/onboarding/source/communication.rst

 **Lab Meeting:** Lab meeting is held weekly at a location at Penn and also via the google hangouts link used for scrum.
 Scheduling is managed via a google spreadsheet.
-See the #labmeeting slack channel's header for a link.
+See the #general slack channel's pinned items link.
 Lab meeting consists of three components described below.

     * Journal Club
     * Braintrust